 The Bank annually reviews its policy and disclosures in conjunction with the preparation and publishing of its annual audited accounts.
-The latest version of this policy was approved by the Board of Directors on 28 March 2024.
+The latest version of this policy was approved by the ExCo on 03 October 2024.

 1.4 Non-material, proprietary or confidential information